 Does Carotene Affect Hair Color?

-On one hand, there are studies suggesting that high carotene intake might indeed lead to a brighter mane.
-Who wouldn’t want to strut around with hair that glows like a beacon of health?
-However, the evidence is as flimsy as a cheap shampoo ad, leaving us scratching our heads in confusion.
-And just when you think you’ve got it figured out, another study swoops in claiming there’s absolutely no correlation between carotene and hair color.
-Talk about mixed signals!
+There are studies that say eating a lot of carotene might make your mane brighter, though.
+Who wouldn't want to walk around with hair that looks like it has a lot of health?
+But the proof is as weak as a crappy shampoo ad, so we're still confused.
+And just when you think you've figured it out, another study comes out and says that there is no link between carotene and hair color.
+What a confusing message!

-And let’s be real: while eating a rainbow of fruits and veggies is fantastic for your health—hello, antioxidants!—the idea that a few extra carrots will have you rocking hair like a Pantone color chart is a bit far-fetched.
-If only it were that easy!
-So, if you're hoping to transform your locks by simply munching on some colorful produce, you might be in for a bit of a disappointment.
+And let's be honest: eating a lot of different fruits and vegetables is great for your health—hello, antioxidants!—but the idea that a few extra carrots will make your hair look like a Pantone color chart is a bit far-fetched.
+It would be great if it were that simple!
+If you think you can change your hair color just by eating bright fruits and vegetables, you might be in for a big surprise.

-In summary, while beta-carotene is undoubtedly a superhero for your vision and skin health—fighting off those pesky free radicals and reducing risks of certain ailments—it doesn’t seem to have any magical powers when it comes to changing your hair color.
-So, if you want vibrant tresses, you might have to look beyond your salad bowl and consider those hair dyes instead!
+In short, beta-carotene is a great thing for your skin and eyes since it fights off free radicals and lowers the risk of some diseases.
+However, it doesn't seem to have any magical abilities when it comes to changing the color of your hair.
+So, if you want bright hair, you might have to look beyond your salad bowl and think about hair dyes instead!

 [i] The claims made on this website are not FDA-approved.
 The products mentioned on this website do not diagnose, treat, cure, or prevent illness.
 Before using supplements, ask your doctor.
 Pregnant or breastfeeding women, persons with medical issues, or those taking drugs should see a doctor before using any type of dietary supplements.
 If you suffer any bad effects after using any of the products mentioned on this website, please see your doctor.
 Be sure to keep any supplements or medications stored safely away from children.